 The first year our swim platform was afloat, it didn’t have a ladder because I wanted to keep the design simple.
 But complaints from more senior patrons of the swim platform finally led to a salvaged stainless-steel pool ladder added to the side.
 As I discovered, installing a ladder solidly isn’t as simple as it seems: you need to support both the top and bottom ends securely.
 In the end I locked the top ends of the ladder into holes bored into a piece of Trex, then used U-bolts to secure the bottom end of the ladder to another piece of Trex.
 These top and bottom pieces were lag-bolted to the raft’s side and deck, creating a rock-solid installation.
 The whole ladder with its Trex pieces comes off when it’s time to pull the raft in for the winter.
 I could have left the wood frame bare, but I opted for a proven outdoor finish.
 After sanding the outside faces of the frame with an 80-grit abrasive, I applied two coats of Sikkens Cetol 1 in the dark oak colour.
 It looks great and matches the Trex perfectly.

 Any swim platform requires a lot of weight to hold it from drifting, but a mortar-filled 20-litre bucket should do the trick on quiet lakes.
 Set an eyebolt studded with nuts and washers into the mortar when soft, then let it cure for a few days before putting the anchor to use.

 Want the materials list for this swim raft project?
 Click here to download the whole plans and instruction package.
-Learn more about building this project in the video tour below.
+Learn more about building this project in the video tour above.